 Within the context of Malaysian culture, it can be observed that the trend of male nursing and pak andam careers are still in a slow growth.
-For example, Sowtali (2019) stated that within Ministry of Health Malaysia, there is a big gap between the number of female nurses and male nurses with ratio of 36:1.
-In 2011, the Ministry of Health reported the total of 461 male nurses were working in Malaysia, and the number had increased into 1826 in 2015 (Mustapa & Abdullah, 2019).
-In 2018, there were only 2366 male nurses reported working with the Ministry of Health, compared to 85,512 female nurses (Sowtali, 2019).
-Traditionally, the roles of mak andam are performed by women, who constitute the person that exercises traditional customs with the bride (Salleh & Rou Kim, 2020).
+For example, Sowtali (2019) stated that within the Ministry of Health Malaysia, there is a big gap between the number of female nurses and male nurses with ratio of 36:1.
+In 2011, the Ministry of Health reported the total of 461 male nurses were working in Malaysia, and the number had increased into 1,826 in 2015 (Mustapa & Abdullah, 2019).
+In 2018, there were only 2,366 male nurses reported working with the Ministry of Health, compared to 85,512 female nurses (Sowtali, 2019).
+Traditionally, the roles of mak andam are performed by women, who constitute the person that exercises traditional customs with the bride (Salleh & Kim, 2016).
 In contrast, men who carry out these functions are referred to as pak andam (PRPM, 2021).
-In Malaysia, mak andam is a less controversial choice compared to pak andam as they are in the same gender with the bride, therefore any cultural conflicts arise from other-sex interaction can be avoided (Salleh & Roun Kim, 2020; Darussamin, Rahman & Ghozali, 2020).
+In Malaysia, mak andam is a less controversial choice compared to pak andam as they are in the same gender with the bride, therefore any cultural conflicts arise from othersex interaction can be avoided (Darussamin et al., 2020; Salleh & Kim, 2016).
 Nevertheless, both pak andam and mak andam play their unique role particularly during and after the wedding.
 They establish their own businesses and earn an income through services to brides and bridegrooms preparing for weddings.
 Like their female counterparts, pak andam also offer services such as creating wedding gifts, preparing wedding dresses, and applying make-up (Mohd Afandi, 2018).

-Research specific to the determinants of male choosing careers in nursing suggests that the encouragement and support of significant others (Bujang et al., 2020; Juliff et al., 2017; Stanley et al., 2016; O'Connor 2015; Zamanzadeh et al., 2013; McLaughlin et al., 2010) and family pressure (Beggs et al., 2008; Romen & Anson, 2005; Law & Arthus, 2003) has affected on men's involvement in the nursing profession.
-Meanwhile, in the context of pak andam, previous research has focused solely on mak andam in Malay weddings (Darussamin, Rahman & Ghozali, 2020; Salleh & Rou Kim, 2020; Salleh, 2014).
+Research specific to the determinants of male choosing careers in nursing suggests that the encouragement and support of significant others (Bujang et al., 2020; Juliff et al., 2017; McLaughlin et al., 2010; O'Connor, 2015; Stanley et al., 2016; Zamanzadeh et al., 2013) and family pressure (Beggs et al., 2008; Law & Arthur, 2003; Romen & Anson, 2005) has affected on men's involvement in the nursing profession.
+Meanwhile, in the context of pak andam, previous research has focused solely on mak andam in Malay weddings (Darussamin et al., 2020; Salleh & Kim,

+2016; Salleh, 2014).
 The precise number of Malaysian pak andam is not currently known.
 Although local newspapers (Baharom, 2018; Mohd Afandi, 2018) discuss the existence and services by Malaysian pak andam, the empirical study rarely sheds light on this topic.

 The Public Service Commission (PSC) of Malaysia is a commission which recruits nurses for the Ministry of Health.
-All Malaysian citizens between the ages of 17 and 25 are qualified to apply for these positions if they fulfill the following criteria.
-Candidates who pass the Malaysian Certificate of Education (MCE) or Malaysian Vocational Certificate are eligible to apply with at least a C grade in the Malay Language or the equivalent.
-Candidates with credits in Malay, English, Science, and Mathematics are preferred.
+All Malaysian citizens between the ages of 17 and 25 are qualified to apply for these positions if they fulfill the following criteria: candidates who pass the Malaysian Certificate of Education (MCE) or Malaysian Vocational Certificate are eligible to apply with at least a C grade in the Malay language or the equivalent; candidates with credits in Malay, English, Science, and Mathematics are preferred.
 It is mandatory for the candidate to be in good health physically and mentally in order to serve patients.
-Successful candidates undergo three years of training at nursing colleges across Malaysia with allowances of RM835.57 per month (Nursing Training, 2019).
+Successful candidates will undergo three years of training at nursing colleges across Malaysia, 2019).
 Although there are specific academic requirements for entry into nursing practice, this situation is different for entry into pak andam in Malaysia.
-Pak andam career is not classified under the Public Service Commission (PSC) of Malaysia (JPA, 2022).
-Therefore, this document is intended to explore the participation of Malaysian men in both female works.
+Pak andam career is not classified under the PSC of Malaysia (Public Service Department, 2022).
+Therefore, this paper is intended to explore the participation of Malaysian men as male nurses and pak andam.